csu/batch_sms/README.md

-# batch-sms
+# Batch SMS
-Send bulk SMS in batches with the Twilio API.
-Made to send notifications for DubHacks.
+Send large amounts of SMS with the Twilio API.
+For a detailed overview and instructions, see: http://christopher.su/2015/text-announcements/.

-## Usage
-See `example_client.py`.